-The MGCPGW1 and Endpoint1 configured settings are described in Table 4-140.
+The MGCPGW1 and Endpoint1 configured settings are described in the following table:

 Category Settings MGCPGW1 Simulated Gateways A number of 100 simulated gateways (ix[8002-8101]) are configured with a single endpoint each.
 The controlling CA is the DUT, which is specified by its IP address.
-Automatic Functionality The sending of RSIP messages at the beginning and the end of the test is configured, and the Enable retransmissions option are selected.
-Endpoint1 Scenario MGCPGW1 endpoints call the endpoints on MGCPGW2 via the CA and perform media streaming ( VoiceSession script function) over the established call.
-Execution Settings The corresponding scenario channel is configured to execute repeatedly for the test sustain time.
-Simulated Endpoints The destination phone number is specified using a sequence generator expression which generates 100 numbers.
+Automatic Functionality The sending of RSIP messages at the beginning and the end of the test is configured, and the Enable retransmissions option is selected.
+Endpoint1 Scenario MGCPGW1 endpoints call the endpoints on MGCPGW2 through the CA and perform media streaming (VoiceSession script function) over the established call.
+Execution Settings The corresponding scenario channel is configured to execute 10 loops during the test sustain time.
+Simulated Endpoints The destination phone number is specified by using a sequence generator expression that generates 100 numbers.
 SDP No custom SDP settings are configured.
 Codecs The G.711 a-law and G.711 u-law codecs are selected.
 RTP No special RTP settings are configured.
 Audio The Enable audio on this activity option is selected.
 Other Settings No scenario variables need to be initialized.

-The MGCPGW2 and Endpoint2 configured settings are described in Table 4-141.
+The MGCPGW2 and Endpoint2 configured settings are described in the following table: